 How Coffee Grind Size Dramatically Impacts Flavor

-The grind size changes the surface area of the coffee which affects the extraction time.
+The grind size changes the surface area of the coffee, which greatly affects how quickly hot water extracts flavor from coffee beans.
 Think of the surface area as the room for water to wiggle into the coffee grind and extract flavor.
 More surface area with a smaller grind leaves more room to quickly extract flavor.
 A bigger grind reduces surface area, leading to a slower extraction process.

-The grind also impacts the flow rate of water during brewing, also known as resistance.
+The grind also impacts the flow rate during brewing, or resistance.
 Finely ground coffee leaves less space between the coffee grounds for water to move through.
 The water will be in contact with the grounds for longer and lead to longer extraction of coffee flavor.

-The resistance makes coffee grind size doubly important: a fine grind exposes more surface area of the beans and keeps water in the grounds longer, which both increase extraction.
-Sometimes the grind will be too fine and the coffee will clog the filter.
-You could have to dump out the batch.
+Resistance makes coffee grind size doubly important: a fine grind exposes more surface area of the beans and keeps water in the grounds longer, both increasing extraction.

 “The most powerful tool in brewing better coffee, assuming you have good beans and good equipment, is grind size.”